thospel/perl-DHCP-Test/README.md

     DHCPOFFER response the value is increased by _1_ (wrapped) and the result is used for DHCPREQUEST and DHCPRELEASE.

-- -e, --expect _ADDRESS_
+- -e, --expect\_ip _ADDRESS_

     When DHCPDISCOVER requests are broadcast multiple DHCP servers can answer.
     By default the first DHCPOFFER received will be selected to go ahead with.
-    If this option is given only a DHCPOFFER from the DHCP server with the given _ADDRESS_ will be selected.
+    If this option is given only a DHCPOFFER from the DHCP server sending from the given _ADDRESS_ will be selected

+    This option can be given multiple times in which case the reply packet is accepted if it matches any of the _ADDRESS_ values.

-    The sender of the selected DHCPOFFER (irrespective of the value of this option) will always be used for DHCP response selection in the following steps.
+    The sender of the selected DHCPOFFER will always be used for DHCP response selection in the following steps, any values of this option are ignored.

     _ADDRESS_ can be given as _HOST:PORT_ or as just _HOST_ in which case it uses the standard DHCP port (port 67).
 So by default the source port of incoming